mayurborkar/ML-Flow_Template/README.md

 # Project-Template
-The Repository Will Create The Project Structure.
+The Repository Will Create The  General Project Structure.